Favorite Moments from Star Wars: Clone Wars

 Books and Comics

-I originally wanted to read three books; Master & Apprentice by Claudia Gray, Star Wars Leia: Princess of Alderaan also by Claudia Gray, and Star Wars Phasma by Delilah S. Dawson.
+I originally wanted to read three books: Master & Apprentice by Claudia Gray, Star Wars: Leia, the Princess of Alderaan, also by Claudia Gray, and Star Wars: Phasma by Delilah S. Dawson.
 I ended up only finishing Master & Apprentice.
 Master & Apprentice was really good!
 I liked how it added depth to Qui-Gon and Obi-Wan’s working partnership.
-It’s clear that there are differences in how they feel about the Jedi Order.
-I liked the story and there was a twist that felt fitting to some of the tonality of the book.
+I liked the story, and there was a twist that felt fitting to some of the tonality of the book.
 I rated Master & Apprentice five stars on Goodreads.

-For the other two books, I’m going to try and work them into my TBR throughout the year which I think I will start doing from here on out.
+For the other two books, I’m going to try to work them into my TBR throughout the year, which I think I will start doing from here on out.
 Normally, if I don’t finish a Star Wars book in May, I save it for next year, but instead, I think I want to still aim to read them by the end of the year.

 Movies & TV